contentful-labs/spec-super-chemex-bot/README.md

 Super Chemex Bot is a Slack app that posts a message in channel when an AWS IoT button is pressed.

+This is a simplified version for Slack Spec and does not support multiple floors.
+If you want the full version check out the [main repository](https://github.com/contentful-labs/super-chemex-bot).

 Setup
 =====